 - The space will always be used, so buy the biggest summerhouse you can afford provided that it fits comfortably in the space available.
 There are no precise guidelines regarding the size.
 Often the size of the summerhouse is dictated by the space available.
 At Summer Garden Buildings we offer a wide range of sizes to suit every space.
 If you are replacing an existing summerhouse, you should consider whether to have the same size again or perhaps larger.
 You should also consider how many people you might like to seat in your summerhouse.
 Also, could your summerhouse be used for dining?
 The smallest size is generally 7'x5'.
 The most popular size for a small summerhouse is 6'x8' which provides ample space for 2 comfortable armchairs and a small table.
 An 8'x10' can seat 6 or even 8 in comfort around a suitably sized dining table.

 - Ideally your summerhouse should have a clear space at least 18" wide on all sides, if possible.
 This ensures easy access for both installation and future maintenance.
 In reality this is often not practical and at many sites it is not needed.
 A reduced clearance is often possible on one or two sides.
 If the space around your summerhouse is restricted remember to allow for any roof overhang.
 You should also cut back or remove any nearby shrubs and trees.
 Remember to allow for future growth.
-If possible a sheltered position is better.
+We recommend a sheltered position which is not exposed.

 - All summerhouses need a substantial base.
 The base should be solid, square, flat and level to ensure the stability of your summerhouse.
 Paving slabs or concrete are ideal.
 A solid concrete base is more permanent and normally more expensive but it provides an excellent base especially for a larger summerhouse.
 Paving slabs are more practical and cost effective, especially for a smaller summerhouse at the far end of the garden.
 The base should be no smaller than the floor size of the new summerhouse and no more than a few inches larger.